-2014/15 2013/14
+2015/16 2014/15

-Income: £000 £000
+Income £000 £000

-Pension Contributions from the Council (employer's contributions) Pension Contributions from employees (12,683) (14,244)
+Pension Contributions from the Council (employer's contributions) (12,675) (12,683)

-(deductions paid over) (3,170) (3,508)
+Pension Contributions from employees (deductions paid over) (3,160) (3,170)

-Total Income (15,853) (17,752)
+Total Income 15,835 (15,853)

-Expenditure:
+Expenditure

-Indirect support costs provided by the Council 302 288
+Indirect support costs provided by the Council 302 302

-Of the above contributions, £234k was outstanding to the Fund at 31 March 2015.
-In addition, a further £22k in other re-imbursements were due to the Fund.
+Of the above contributions, £42k was re-imbursable to the Fund at 31 March 2016 (based on adjusting some estimated contributions made in-year).
+In addition, a further £36k in other re-imbursements was due to the Fund.

-Additionally, the Council's Director of Finance & Corporate Services, Mark Maidment, acts in the capacity of Treasurer to the South West Middlesex Crematorium Board (SWMCB), one of the Fund's admitted employers.
-In 2014/15, SWMCB paid over employer's contributions of £66k and employees' contributions of £18k to the Fund.
+Additionally, the Council's Director of Finance and Corporate Services, Mark Maidment, acts in the capacity of Treasurer to the South West Middlesex Crematorium Board (SWMCB), one of the Fund's admitted employers.
+In 2015/16, SWMCB paid over employer's contributions of £67k and employees' contributions of £18k to the Fund.

-Of the six Councillors who sat on the Pension Fund Committee in 2014/15, 2 were members of the LGPS (under the provisions permitting elected members' allowances to be pensionable) during the reporting period; however, as of 25 May 2014, Councillor membership of the LGPS within this authority ceased completely, in accordance with the provisions of section 26 of The Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014.
+Of the 5 Councillors who sat on the Pension Fund Committee in 2015/16, none were active members of the LGPS (under the provisions permitting elected members' allowances to be pensionable) during the reporting period; Councillor membership of the LGPS within this authority ceased completely (in May 2014), in accordance with the provisions of section 26 of The Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014.
+2 members of the Committee have a deferred benefit in the LGPS.

-Management Remuneration & Pension Scheme Membership
+Management Remuneration and Pension Scheme Membership

-Mark Maidment, Director of Finance & Corporate Services, is employed by the Council as administering authority to the Fund and performs a similar management function for both the Council and the Fund, attending the Pension Fund Committee and exercising the most senior level of control delegated by that body.
+Mark Maidment, Director of Finance and Corporate Services, is employed by the Council as administering authority to the Fund and performs a similar management function for both the Council and the Fund, attending the Pension Fund Committee and exercising the most senior level of control delegated by that body.
 He is included within the scope of Note 33 in the Council's main Statement of Accounts covering Officers' Remuneration.
 It is not possible accurately to apportion the element of that remuneration that relates to Pension Fund duties carried out.
 All senior Council officers involved in the management of the Pension Fund are members of the LGPS.